Sony RX100 II versus Canon G7 X Mark II

 Both the RX100 II and the G7X Mark II have zoom lenses build in.
 The RX100 II has a 28-100mm f/1.8-4.9 optic and the G7X Mark II offers a 24-100mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the Canon provides a wider angle of view at the short end than the Sony and the same tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

 The G7X Mark II is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the RX100 II has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 II was succeeded by the Sony RX100 III.

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Sony RX100 II and the Sony RX100 II?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Cyber-shot DSC-RX100 II:

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.